Select Page

 Elder Argueta, “El Manín”

-Letter to my family, dated April 3, 1976.
-I inform my family that Elder Choc died, and they I had returned to Comalapa.
+See a letter to my family, dated April 3, 1976, where I informed my family that Elder Choc died, and that I had returned to Comalapa.

 After camp Patzicía ended, we returned to Comalapa and lived in this tent.
 Elders Argueta, Richman, Robbins